Toolbox for reconstructing quantum theory from rules on information acquisition: Acknowledgements

 \section{Acknowledgements}

 This work has benefited from interactions with many colleagues.
 First and foremost, it is a pleasure to thank Markus M\"uller for uncountably many insightful discussions, patient explanations of his own work and suggestions.
 I am grateful to Chris Wever for collaboration on \cite{hw,hw2} and important discussions, to Sylvain Carrozza for drawing my attention to Relational Quantum Mechanics in the first place and many related conversations, to Tobias Fritz and Lucien Hardy for asking numerous clarifying questions, and to Rob Spekkens for many careful comments and suggestions.
-I would also like to thank Caslav Brukner, Borivoje Dakic, Martin Kliesch, Matt Leifer, Matteo Smerlak and Rafael Sorkin for useful discussions.
+I would also like to thank Caslav Brukner, Borivoje Dakic, Martin Kliesch, Matt Leifer, Miguel Navascu\'es, Matteo Smerlak and Rafael Sorkin for useful discussions.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.
+The project leading to this publication has also received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 657661.

 [2]{#2}\begingroup \endgroup